 We are confident to continue to recommend a low fat diet as optimal, not because we are clinging to an outdated paradigm, but because the nutrition research of recent years has not provided good evidence to overturn the cumulative research findings of the last 50 years supporting the health benefits of a low fat plant-based diet.
 The following are some of our reasons for recommending a diet based predominantly on the low fat whole plant foods.
 The list includes points that are well supported by evidence from population studies, clinical trials and intervention studies, as well as other factors that we consider relevant:

 - All lean healthy populations that were free of heart disease and other Western diseases have had diets based on low-fat starchy staple foods such as rice, wheat, beans, corn and potatoes.

-- While modest quantities of olive oil were used by some Mediterranean cultures, their overall diet was largely based on grains and legumes, leaving us with no observations of the health effects of a diet based on high-fat plant foods.
+- While modest quantities of olive oil were used by some Mediterranean cultures, their overall diet was largely based on grains and legumes, leaving us with no observations of the long term health effects of a diet based on high-fat plant foods.

 - The randomised controlled trials and intervention programs that have had the most remarkable results in treating heart disease (Pritikin, Ornish, Esselstyn), diabetes (Barnard) and other Western diseases have all used low-fat, high-carbohydrate, plant-based diets.